Maracanã Stadium: Opening and 1950 FIFA World Cup

 The opening match of the stadium took place on 16 June 1950.
 Rio de Janeiro All-Stars beat São Paulo All-Stars 3–1; Didi became the player to score the first ever goal at the stadium.
 While the major part of the stadium was finished, it still looked like a construction site; it lacked toilet facilities and a press box.
 Brazilian officials claimed it could seat over 200,000 people, while the Guinness Book of World Records estimated it could seat 180,000 and other sources pegged capacity at 155,000.
 What is beyond dispute is that Maracanã overtook Hampden Park as the largest stadium in the world.
 Despite the stadium's unfinished state, FIFA allowed matches to be played at the venue, and on 24 June 1950, the first World Cup match took place, with 81,000 spectators in attendance.

 In that first match for which Maracanã had been built, Brazil beat Mexico with a final score 4–0, with Ademir becoming the first scorer of a competitive goal at the stadium with his 30th-minute strike.
 Ademir had two goals in total, plus one each from Baltasar and Jair.
 The match was refereed by Englishman George Reader.
 Five of Brazil's six games at the tournament were played at Maracanã (the exception being their 2–2 draw with Switzerland in São Paulo).
 Eventually, Brazil progressed to the final round, facing Uruguay in the match (part of a round-robin final phase) that turned out to be the tournament-deciding match on 16 July 1950.
 Brazil only needed a draw to finish as champion, but Uruguay won the game 2–1, shocking and silencing the massive crowd.
-This defeat on home soil instantly became a significant event in Brazilian history, being known popularly as the Maracanazo.
+This defeat on home soil instantly became a significant event in Brazilian history, being known popularly as the Maracanazo (roughly translated as "The Maracanã Smash").
 The official attendance of the final game was 199,854, with the actual attendance estimated to be about 210,000.
 In any case, it was the largest crowd ever to see a football game—a record that is highly unlikely to be threatened in an era when most international matches are played in all-seater stadiums.
 At the time of the World Cup, the stadium was mostly grandstands with no individual seats.